leegengyu/OverTheWire-Bandit/README.md

 # OverTheWire-Bandit
-This repository contains a walkthrough guide to completing the Bandit levels in the OverTheWire wargames.
+This repository contains a walkthrough guide to completing the [Bandit](http://overthewire.org/wargames/bandit/) levels in the OverTheWire wargames.

 This repository serves as:
-1) Documentation of my methods and thought process as I solve the Bandit level challenges from OverTheWire wargames.
+1) Documentation of my methods and thought process as I solve each level.
 2) Revision guide based on the key takeaways from solving each challenge.

 Each level of the walkthrough guide summarises the:
-1) Level Goal (taken verbatim from #insert link to OverTheWire page#)
+1) Level Goal (taken verbatim from what's given on the site)
 2) Key Takeaways
 3) Alternatives (if any)
 4) Common misconceptions (if any)

 **Tip**: For those using the Windows Command Prompt to ssh into each level's server, you can right-click on the cmd after copying the password unlocked from the previous level.
 The right-click pastes the password which was copied.
-Using the normal shortcut keys to paste (CTRL+V or SHIFT+INSERT) did not work for me.
+Using the normal shortcut keys to paste (CTRL + V or SHIFT + INSERT) did not work for me.

 # Walkthrough Guide
 **Bandit Level 0 → Level 1**